 For instance, Parisians seldom wear shorts.
 It’s simply not part of Paris fashion or Parisian style.
 At the very least, it is rare, and is a “non-local” dead giveaway.
-Hip guys don’t wear them and young women will instead wear skirts of various lengths, although shorts of the “hot pants” variety can sometimes be seen on the streets.
+Hip guys don’t wear them (except for cargo shorts of late), and young women will instead wear skirts of various lengths, although shorts of the “hot pants” variety can sometimes be seen on the streets.

 The same goes for flip-flop slippers and thick-sole athletic sneakers.
 Lighter, more elegant athletic shoe styles have sprouted all over Europe in recent years, and are the type of sneakers that the locals wear.

 Again, there are no rules keeping you from wearing whatever you prefer.
 As a traveler, I think there are right-off-the-plane backpackers’ and other rugged looks that are perfectly fine at the appropriate time and place.

 The MO is what’s appropriate and what you’re comfortable in.
 Visitor or not, some people don’t like to look like tourists; some don’t mind.
 If you are the type that would rather blend in, here’s a tip about what to wear in Paris France.
 Shoot for the best of both worlds, going for comfort but looking stylish doing it.

 Because of the amount of walking you will be subjected to, the answer to what to wear in Paris France should begin with your feet.
 It’s all about the shoes, Baby!
 At least, that's where it all starts.
 Whether you decide to pack them or to go shop for them once in Paris, put some effort into it; they will make all the difference.